 You have plenty of options when it comes to shopping for auto insurance.
 Working with an agent gives you an advantage when you need answers to questions about your policy and help assessing your coverage needs.
 Working with an independent agent offers even more benefits – particularly when it comes to getting a competitive rate.
-As a local Erie independent car insurance agent, Scott Hopson can help you find quality coverage from leading Colorado insurance companies at the competitive rate you deserve.
+As a local Golden, CO independent car insurance agent, Scott Hopson can help you find quality coverage from leading Colorado insurance companies at the competitive rate you deserve.

 Car Insurance Requirements in Colorado